What to Expect After Your C Section

 Wound infection –

 We know this isn’t a nice subject to read about but it is really important that you understand about wound infections and how seriously ill they can make you, if untreated.
 They are more common than you think so please don’t be embarrassed about it; Here’s what to look out for: Any oozing of fluid from the wound, be it blood or yellow fluid, and especially if it smells should be assessed straightaway so contact your midwife or GP.
-Wound infections can be treated relatively easily provided they are caught early but you don’t always see the infection, sometimes it can within your womb so any increase in pain, bleeding, smells or redness and irritation on the skin should be seen to straightaway by your GP.
+Wound infections can be treated relatively easily provided they are caught early but you don’t always see the infection, sometimes it can be within your womb so any increase in pain, bleeding, smells or redness and irritation on the skin should be seen to straightaway by your GP.

 Thank you to Ellie from mybaba.com for providing us with the image of a healing c section wound.